Emacs: Restore Opened Files, Windows Config

 emacs --no-desktop

-This is useful because sometimes you have a corrupted desktop file.
+This is useful when you have a corrupted desktop file.

 Desktop File Path Location